sylikc/jpegview/readme.txt

 New features:
-- Support for display of GPS coordinates/altitude of JPEG images Location can be shown on map in browser, use new INI setting 'GPSMapProvider' to configure
+- Support for display of GPS coordinates/altitude of JPEG images Location can be shown on map in browser, use new INI setting 'GPSMapProvider' to configure Other changes:
+- New INI file setting: MouseWheelZoomSpeed
+- New command in keymap.txt: IDM_TOGGLE_FILL_WITH_CROP_100_PERCENTS

 [1.0.36]
 Bugs fixed: